rage/tmc-langs-rust/README.md

 ### tmc-langs-cli

-A binary CLI interface for TMC-langs for IDEs.
+A "frontend" for tmc-langs.
+A binary CLI client for TMC-langs for IDEs.
+Intended to be used programmatically, for a CLI meant for manual use see [tmc-cli-rust](https://github.com/rage/tmc-cli-rust).

+### tmc-langs

+The "backend".
+A library that provides a convenient API for implementing different frontends.

 ### tmc-client